data-8/textbook/_build/chapters/10/3/Empirical_Distribution_of_a_Statistic.md

 ### Visualization

-Here are the simulated values displayed in the table `simulated_medians`.
+Here are the simulated random sample medians displayed in the table `simulated_medians`.